Anon-Artist/R3C0Nizer/README.md

 # Expecting Contributions :monocle_face:

-R3C0Nizer expecting contributions for improving the script such as
+R3C0Nizer is expecting contributions for improving the script such as

  - Adding more assets
  - Data storage Buckets based scans

 # Authors and Thanks :sunglasses:

-This script makes use of tools developed by the following people/team
+This script make use of tools developed by the following people/team
 - https://github.com/tomnomnom
 - https://github.com/epi052
 - https://github.com/aboul3la